 - Non-destructive evaluation (NDE)

-- Three successful avenues for pursuing the doctoral research work: University of Dayton Research Institute (UDRI), Air Force Research Lab (AFRL) and a regional industrial lab.
+- Doctoral research: University of Dayton Research Institute (UDRI), Air Force Research Lab (AFRL) and a regional industrial lab.
 U.S. citizenship or Green Card is required for AFRL and some UDRI projects.

 - Structural metals, composites, polymers, ceramics, coatings, corrosion, non-destructive evaluation (NDE), electronic materials, thin films, solid lubricants, optical materials, etc.

-- Titanium Technology — gave the University of Dayton a status of one of the world leaders in airframe light structural alloys, attracted many international students, brought in a big portion of our outside funding and integrated our activity with AFRL.
+- Titanium Technology — gave the University of Dayton a status of one of the world leaders in airframe light structural alloys, attracted many international students and brought in a big portion of our outside funding and integrated our activity with AFRL.

 - Non-Destructive Materials Characterization (NDC) — developed through a close association and cooperation with UDRI.
 It culminated in the establishment of the CMD/MURI Center on Caldwell Street that became possible through substantial grants from AFOSR and the Ohio Board of Regents.
 This Center has been supporting up to nine graduate students MAT, CME and EO in each of the last three years.